-Aisian-Gioro (his Manchu surname) Puyi, was the last emperor of China.
-He led a particularly interesting life in China's turbulent era of change.
+Puyi was the last emperor of China.
+His life was full of ups and downs.
+He led a special life in China's turbulent era of change — from emperor to citizen.
 The following facts will help you better understand the Last Emperor.

 1. Puyi was the only emperor to be enthroned 3 times.